Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 ![Spy Dense](/assets/images/sparse_matrix_spy_dense.png?raw=true)

 ### Scipy CSR
 We have a dense matrix called *dataset*.
-We already know it is very sparse.
-Let's go ahead and transform it into a sparse matrix with Scipy's CSR.
+We already know it is very sparse so let's go ahead and transform it with Scipy's CSR.
 Note: CSR is one of many options.
 Consult the docs for more information.
 ```
 from scipy.sparse import csr_matrix
 sparse_dataset = csr_matrix(dataset)